Chemical Breakdown: Differences Between Cleaning and Disinfecting

 Because disinfectants are designed to be more effective against a broader range of germs and organisms, they are subject to more rigorous EPA testing requirements and must clear a higher standard of effectiveness than surface sanitizing products.

 Many chemical products (which are intended to be disinfectants) are first tested as sanitizers because the guidelines are less stringent.
-Once it passes, the product is registered with EPA as a sanitizer.
+Once it passes, the product is registered with the EPA as a sanitizer.

 The product can then undergo testing for disinfection.
 If passing, the product will then be labeled as both a sanitizer and disinfectant because it has been tested using both methods.
 The product must be used according to the manufacturer’s directions to either disinfect or sanitize.